dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   <td valign=\"top\">

-  Following the initial consultation, we will agree a flat fee for the preparation of your initial Statement of Advice.
+  Following the initial consultation, we will agree a fee for the preparation of your initial Statement of Advice.

   The fees will depend on the complexity of your personal circumstances and